Safwankhan2024/orderJsonFIles/README.md

 Drag it up or down to reorder.
 Release the mouse button when satisfied with the new position.
 Generate Order File: Once you're done reordering, click "Generate Order File" to create a new ordered file with a timestamp prefix.

+Compare files:
+How to use this script:
+Save the script to a Python file (e.g., compare_filenames.py) Replace 'list1.txt' and 'list2.txt' with the paths to your actual text files Run the script using Python: python compare_filenames.py The script will output:
+Filenames that are in the second file but missing from the first file Filenames that are in the first file but missing from the second file This should help you identify which filename is missing between your two text files.

+Rename files to start with 01_, 02_ prefix in a folder according to alphabetical order:
+To use this script:
+Save it to a Python file (e.g., rename_files.py) Replace "your_folder_path_here" with the actual path to your folder containing the JSON files Run the script: python rename_files.py
+The script will:
+List all files in the directory alphabetically
+Rename each file with a leading 2-digit number (01, 02, 03, etc.)
+Maintain the original filename after the number
+Print out what it renamed for verification